python-attrs/attrs/docs/why.rst

 - Fixing those aforementioned annoyances would introduce more complexity.
   More complexity means more bugs.
 - Certain unused features make other common features complicated or impossible.
+  Prime example is the ability write your own initializers and make the generated one cooperate with it.
+  The new logic is much simpler allowing for writing optimal initializers.
 - I want it to be possible to gradually move from ``characteristic`` to ``attrs``.
   A peaceful co-existence is much easier if it's separate packages altogether.
 - My libraries have very strict backward-compatibility policies and it would take years to get rid of those annoyances while they shape the implementation of other features.